AzonInc/Doorman/docs/en/guide/what-is-doorman.md

 - Powered by ESP32-S3
 - USB-C port for easy flashing (and because USB-C is cool 😎)
 - Compact design that fits almost anywhere
-- Configurable WS2812B RGB LED to indicate specific events
+- WS2812B/SK6812B RGB LED to indicate specific events
-- Two additional GPIOs for easy expansion with your own sensors and devices (e.g., I²C)
+- Two additional GPIOs for easy expansion with your own sensors and devices (e.g., I²C, external button)
 - Solid-state relay for switching up to 40V (max.
 2.5A), ideal for older intercom systems
-- External Button (G + BTN)
 - Bridge rectifier for bus-wire input to correct polarity
 - TC:BUS communication for functions like opening the front door and detecting the doorbell
+- SIEDLE:IN-HOME-BUS communication for functions like opening the front door and detecting the doorbell
 - Can be used as a Nuki Bridge with the [Nuki Bridge Addon](firmware/nuki-bridge).

 ## Interested in a Doorman?